aqli-epic/epi.meta.analysis/README.md

 types, as specified above)/Life Expectancy and to surface demographic, geographic, or other trends that may exist in the current state of literature.
-While the overall arc of the relationship between these pollutants and human health is clear to take action, such trends can help the field reflect on itself, take stock of any biases or gaps – and point toward future research and policy opportunities.
+While the overall arc of the relationship between these pollutants and human health is clear enough to take action, understanding such trends can help the field reflect on itself, take stock of any biases or gaps – and point toward future research and policy opportunities.

 ## Why do epidemiological studies on air pollution and mortality matter?